dustinpfister/blog_posts/_posts/js-innerhtml.md

     </body>
 </html>
 ```

+The first step is to get a reference to a hard coded canvas element, or create and append one with the create element method that I covered earlier in this section of this post.
+In any case once a reference to a canvas element is obtained there is then just getting a reference to a drawing context such as the 2d drawing context.
+In this 2d drawing context there is then the fill text method that can be used to draw some text in the canvas element.

 ## 3 - Getting script tags added by innerHTML to run and other options for this sort of thing